Jill Biden: Early life

-As a child, she and her family lived in Hatboro, Pennsylvania, and relocated when she was eight to Mahwah, New Jersey.
+As a child, Jacobs lived with her family in Hatboro, Pennsylvania, and moved when she was eight to Mahwah, New Jersey.
 Her father was the CEO of the Mahwah Savings and Loan Association.
-In 1961 the Jacobs family moved to Willow Grove, Pennsylvania, a northern suburb of Philadelphia and Donald Jacobs became the president and CEO of InterCounty Savings and Loan in the Chestnut Hill neighborhood of Philadelphia, a position he held for twenty years.
+In 1961, the Jacobs family moved to Willow Grove, Pennsylvania, a northern suburb of Philadelphia, and Donald became the president and CEO of InterCounty Savings and Loan in the Chestnut Hill neighborhood of Philadelphia.
+He held the position for twenty years.

 Her parents labeled themselves as "agnostic realists" and did not attend church, but she often attended Sunday services at a Presbyterian church with her grandmother.
-Later, Jacobs independently took membership classes at nearby Abington Presbyterian Church and at age 16, was confirmed.
+Later, Jacobs independently took membership classes at nearby Abington Presbyterian Church and, at age 16, was confirmed.

 Jill Jacobs always intended to have a career.
 She began working at age 15, which included waitressing in Ocean City, New Jersey.
-She attended Upper Moreland High School, where by her own later description, she was somewhat rebellious and enjoyed her social life and being a prankster.
-However she has recalled that she always had loved being in English class, and her classmates have said she was a good student.
+She attended Upper Moreland High School, later describing herself as somewhat rebellious there while enjoying her social life, along with being a prankster.
+However, Jacobs has recalled always loving being in English class, and classmates have called her a good student.
 She graduated in 1969.